Silversunset01/Coordinates-1.13/README.md

 # Coordinates-1.13
 ![Coordinates-1.13](https://i.imgur.com/OPXBsLO.png)

-A Datapack for 1.13 to show coords in the action bar.
-Direction is a WIP.
+A Datapack for 1.13 to show player coordinates and direction in the action bar.

 To Install
-- drag the 'coordinates' folder into the 'datapacks' folder in your world then load the world
+- drag the 'compass' folder into the 'datapacks' folder in your world then load the world
-- type `/function coords:install`

-To uninstall
-- type `/function coords:uninstall`
+- the datapack will install automatically on world load